- Sharan Burrow, General Secretary of the ITUC, shares her thoughts on the exceptional challenges facing the world's workers.

 - Job losses are set to exceed predictions of 25 million worlwide.

-Making sure that sick people get the care they need and don't infect others is one of the key planks of containing COVID-19 - but the majority of the world's workers have little choice about putting in a shift, even if they feel unwell.
+Making sure that sick people get the care they need and don't infect others is crucial to containing COVID-19 - but the majority of the world's workers have little choice about putting in a shift, even if they feel unwell.

 This is one of the worrying findings of a survey released by the International Trade Union Congress, which surveyed its members in 86 countries around the world to monitor government and employer responses to the pandemic.